 - 1) reduce the production costs both capital and operational, and - 2) standardise product quality.

 In the workshop with practitioners, we will analyse state of play and barriers of the sector - to explore potential and way forward.

-Moderator: Efthalia Arvaniti, SUBMARINER Network, Germany
+Moderator: Marcella Fernandes de Souza, Ghent University, Belgium and Efthalia Arvaniti, SUBMARINER Network, Germany